Looks like your cart is empty. Compare Travel Backpacks

 At security checkpoints, unzip that back panel and leave your laptop in its fleece-lined sleeve.
 Soon, you’re clear of the checkpoint with time to spare at your gate, perfect to kick back and finish reading your book.

 When you seek to make the lightest bag possible, you end up sacrificing on other features.
 Unzip the Avionette and you’ll quickly see what Flight 001 skimped on: internal organization.

 One big pocket doesn’t aid in organizing your bag; it only makes packing more cumbersome.
-Combined with the fact that this pocket is made out of the same material as the rest of the bag, so it’s a fabulous mystery on what’s stuffed inside until you unzip the pocket.
+Combined with the fact that this pocket is made out of the same material as the rest of the bag, so it'll be difficult to tell what is located where.